The South Woodford Interchange

 January 30 2021 – Hastings.

 Anyway, a couple of weeks ago Gareth Rees, a local author, tweeted a picture of some small caves on the East Hill in Hastings, so I asked him a question regarding the location of the Black Arches, which are also on East Hill.
-I had read about the Black Arches in one of his books and have had a couple of attempts at finding them, neither successful.
+I ‘d read about the Black Arches in one of his books and have made a couple of attempts at finding them, neither successful.
 I wrote about one of those attempts here.

 Gareth replied with some very good instructions and as the Arches are best found in winter when the scrub on the hillside is well down I decided to attempt to find them today.
 It was cold and windy with a very fine freezing drizzle, a perfect day for some local exploration.